awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_cli.md

 ## Attach the backup policy to a root, OU, or account<a name="backup-attach-first-cli"></a>

-After you create a backup policy, you're ready to attach it to your organization root, an OU, or an individual account\.
+After you create a backup policy, you're ready to attach it to your organization root, an organizational unit \(OU\), or an individual account\.
 Attaching a backup policy to the organization root affects all of your organization's member accounts\.
 When you attach a backup policy to an individual account, only that account is subject to the policy\.
 The account is still subject to any backup policy that is attached to the organization root or to any OUs the account is contained in\.

 The following procedure shows how to attach the backup policy you just created to a single test account\.
 + Attach the backup policy to your test account by running a command like the following example\.
 The policy ID comes from the output in the previous step\.